There is a wide range of funding sources for groups or registered charities to develop ideas and activities for their local community.

 Funding sources suitable for community groups include:

 - Magic Little Grants 2020 (England, Scotland and Wales) – Online fundraising platform Localgiving Magic Little Grants grants 2020 programme is now open for applications.
 Small charities and community groups can apply for grants of up to £500 to support and inspire people to participate in sports or exercise.
 To be eligible applicant organisations will need to have an annual income of below £250,000 or be in their first year of operation.
 A total of 900 grants will be available.
 Applications can be submitted at any time until the 31st October 2020.
+COVID-19 UPDATE They are happy to support projects that support people to stay active during social distancing, such as online fitness classes delivered via video conferencing software or Youtube.
+Organisations now have longer than 12 months to spend the grant and they do not require specific dates for projects.

 - MAST – Small grants made to individuals to help them get back to work, into training or education.
 Applicants should be aged 16 and over, live in Lincolnshire and entitled to work in the UK.
 They should be in receipt of benefits or work no more than 16 hours a week.
 If funding is available elsewhere, it is unlikely MAST will assist.
 Grants of up to £250 may be used towards obtaining qualifications, work clothes or equipment, course materials, travel to work or training.